passthejoe/blogPoster/README.md

 blogPoster can also create posts "from scratch," meaning you can begin by inputting a title and text without a URL.
 You can add any URL you want to any post and even change the URL on the post you're already working on.

-The way the app is structured right now, it creates and formats posts for an [Ode](http://ode.io) blog and the [Twitter](http://twitter.com) social-media service.
+The way the app is structured right now, it creates and formats posts for an [Ode](http://ode.io) blog and the [Twitter](http://twitter.com) and [Mastodon](https://joinmastodon.org/) social-media services.

-You've probably heard of Twitter, and you might already use it.
-That's a good reason to be interested in this project.
-But I could code this app to post to any other service that has an API I can figure out.
-Right now I use Twitter and don't envision adding any other services, but I *could*.
-If a given service has an API and I can figure out how to use it, that's the first step.
+Mastodon posting is new.
+It works, but I need to add more documentation.

 I'm pretty sure you haven't heard of [Ode](http://ode.io), the Rob Reed-coded, Perl-based blogging software that is inspired by [Bloxsom](http://blosxom.sourceforge.net/) ([see a little more on Wikipedia](https://en.wikipedia.org/wiki/Blosxom)).